Minneapolis-St. Paul-Bloomington, MN-WI

 Significant supply pullback into healthy demand.
 A supply constraint is forming — pricing power is shifting to existing inventory holders.

-Minneapolis's 15 counties show moderate divergence — Anoka County carries the most risk (Elevated) while Pierce County anchors the lower end.
+Minneapolis's 15 counties show moderate divergence — Dakota County carries the most risk (Elevated) while Ramsey County anchors the lower end.

 Minneapolis, MN-WI shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Anoka County contributes the most structural risk (Elevated, driven by permit growth), while Pierce County anchors the lower end (Below Average).
+Dakota County contributes the most structural risk (Elevated, driven by affordability), while Ramsey County anchors the lower end (Below Average).

 | County | Score ▼ |